 Severe Weather

 Severe weather can develop quickly and include events such as blizzards, hail, heavy rain, ice storms, thunderstorms, storm surges and high winds.
-Severe weather events are expected to increase in our region over the next fifty years due to a changing climate.
+Severe weather events are expected to increase in our region over the next 50 years due to a changing climate.
 These events potentially threaten life and property, so it makes sense to get prepared.

 Preparing for Severe Weather